quantcert/quantcert.github.io/contextualityDegree/README.md

 Copyright
 =========

-This program is distributed under the GNU LGPL 2.1 See the enclosed file [LICENSE](./LICENSE).
+This program is distributed under the GNU GPL 2.
+See the enclosed file [LICENSE](./LICENSE).

 Installation
 ============

+Linux is required to run this program.
 The program is located in this [folder](https://github.com/quantcert/quantcert.github.io/tree/master/contextualityDegree).
-The programs flex and bison need to be installed in your machine for the program to run.
+`flex` and `bison` need to be installed in your machine for the program to run.
+These tools are commonly available and easy to install on most Linux distributions.
+If you don't have them already, you can typically install them using your distribution's package manager.
+For example, on Debian-based systems:

+    sudo apt-get install flex bison

-The installation is automatic when running Qontextium for the first time.
+The compilation is automatic when running Qontextium for the first time.

 Execution
 =========